ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ## 2 Create the post on the website
 ### 2.1 Commit and push the post files
-Copy your files to the folder "__content/new-post/", commit and push the files.
+Copy your files to the folder "__content/new-post/".
+All files should be in the same folder level, do not create sub directories.
+Commit and push the files.
 Your files should contain:
 * One Markdown file with the textual content, based on the provided template
 * Image files